-Short on time but want to work your whole body?
-Try this 15-Minute Full Body STRENGTH WORKOUT with dumbbells!
-Upper body strength, lower body strength and core strength — all in just 15 minutes at home.
+Short on time but want a full body workout?
+Try this 15-Minute Full Body Strength Workout with dumbbells!
+Upper body strength, lower body strength and core strength.
+This home workout hits every major muscle group, using just a set of dumbbells, in 15 minutes.

 Start standing, feet hip width apart, knees bent.
 Hold one dumbbell in each hand at your sides (palms facing in towards your hips).